 The APM certification validates the fundamental knowledge of project management of those with little or no experience.
 The course covers all the project management-related topics and helps managers, undergraduate, and graduate students.

-The Master project manager course is for the senior project managers and directors with an undergraduate and a master’s degree.
+The Master project manager course is for senior project managers and directors with an undergraduate and a master’s degree.
 The project management certification offered by PMI is for the project managers responsible for developing the organization’s strategic goals.